ThomasKerslake/Today-i-feel/README.md

 - If you download this project and run into the issue of not being able to load the models, try removing the '.' from './modelname' in script.js.
 - On your first time loading and running the project It may freeze for a few seconds, after that it should run smoothly.
 - This project looks best on 1920x1080 screens.
+- As well as interaction via a webcam, you are able to look around and move the render around by holding right or left click down and moving your mouse.
+Furthermore you can zoom in and out by scrolling forward or backward.

 **How to use this project**
 1. Download the project zip.